usr42/vault-plugin-secrets-mailgun/README.md

 # vault-plugin-secrets-mailgun
 [![Build Status](https://travis-ci.org/usr42/vault-plugin-secrets-mailgun.svg?branch=master)](https://travis-ci.org/usr42/vault-plugin-secrets-mailgun)

-**This plugin is still in early development, not at all feature complete or usable.
+**This plugin is still in development.
 Don't use it in production.**

 This is a backend plugin to be used with
 [Hashicorp Vault](https://www.github.com/hashicorp/vault).